News

 • Part 2 involves a practical Objective Structured Clinical Exam (OSCE) comprising 16 scenarios, each lasting eight minutes, conducted at a clinical assessment center.

 • Relevant European qualifications are also deemed acceptable.
-In cases where the qualification is not listed in the WMS, acceptance is possible only if the country is not recognized by the United Nations or if the institution no longer exists.
+In cases where the qualification is not listed in the WMS, acceptance is possible only if the country is not recognized by the United Nations or the institution no longer exists.

 • The program completed should not be entirely virtual, even if attempted during Covid-19 pandemic.